-Are you suffering from dry, red, tired or burning eyes?
+Are you suffering from dry, red, tired, or burning eyes?
 It may be caused by eyelid inflammation.
-Affecting millions of Americans every year; over 85% of skin and eyelid inflammation patients also suffer from inflammatory ocular conditions, such as dry eye.
+Affecting millions of Americans every year; over 85% of skin and eyelid inflammation patients also suffer from inflammatory ocular conditions, such as dry eyes.

 Does the need for frequent eye drop use in an attempt to control your symptoms frustrate you?